-Marguerite Nader, 49, has been a director of the Company since March 2013.
 Ms. Nader has been President and CEO of the Company since February 2013.
 She was President and Chief Financial Officer from May 2012 to October 2012 and Executive Vice President and Chief Financial Officer from December 2011 to May 2012.
 Ms. Nader was Executive Vice President - New Business Development from February 2011 to December 2011.
 She was Executive Vice President - Sales and Marketing from February 2009 to February 2011.
 Ms. Nader was Senior Vice President of New Business Development from January 2007 to February 2009.
 She was Vice President of New Business Development from January 2007.
 Ms. Nader was Vice President of Asset Management from January 1998 to January 2001.
 She has been employed with the Company since 1993.
 Ms. Nader has been a trustee of Liberty Property Trust, a publicly traded industrial REIT, since June 2017.
-Ms. Nader has served on the National Association of Real Estate Investment Trust ("NAREIT") Board of Governors since 2013.
+Ms. Nader serves on the National Association of Real Estate Investment Trust ("NAREIT") Executive Board.